 If Automatic does not work well for you then you can select a different port or manually enter a custom port.

 WireGuard out of the box works only over UDP.
 This can cause problems because UDP is blocked on many public networks like in cafes and on trains.
 If that happens then you can set Obfuscation to On (UDP-over-TCP).

-Note that using WireGuard Obfuscation (UDP-over-TCP) can significantly increase the latency and slow down the Internet speed.
-So if you don't need it then turn it off.
+Note that using WireGuard Obfuscation (UDP-over-TCP) can significantly increase the latency and also slow down the Internet speed.
+So if you don't need it then do not turn it on.

 Although strong enough quantum computers have yet to be demonstrated, having post-quantum secure tunnels today protect against attackers that record encrypted traffic with the hope of decrypting it with a future quantum computer.